EternalAzure/Essays/Turvallisuus.md

 The more people use a typical network, the more valuable it becomes.
-The more people use the phone system – or the Internet – more people there are to •First, the value of a product to a user depends on how many other users adopt it.
+The more people use the phone system – or the Internet – more people there are to
+- First, the value of a product to a user depends on how many other users adopt it.
-•Second, technology often has high fixed costs and low marginal costs.
+- Second, technology often has high fixed costs and low marginal costs.
-•Third, there are often large costs to users from switching technologies, which leads to lock-in.
+- Third, there are often large costs to users from switching technologies, which leads to lock-in.

 All three of these effects tend to lead to ”winner